 well as twenty-four hour teller machines at most of these locations.

 In 1989, First Bank Corporation was formed as the parent holding company of First National Bank.
-Since that time, National Bank of Sallisaw, Citizens Bank and Trust in Van Buren, First National Bank of Rogers, Brown-Hiller-Clark & Associates and Realty Appraisals have been added to the First Bank Corp Financial Family.
+Since that time, National Bank of Sallisaw, Citizens Bank and Trust in Van Buren, First National Bank of NWA, Brown-Hiller-Clark & Associates and Realty Appraisals have been added to the First Bank Corp Financial Family.